-Arizona Pain Specialists Responds to Alarming Media Reports on Prescription Drug Epidemic
+Arizona Pain Responds to Alarming Media Reports on Prescription Drug Epidemic

 Both the November 11, 2012 L.A.
 Times article “Legal Drugs, Deadly Outcomes” and CNN’s November 18“Deadly Dose” documentary, addressed the skyrocketing prescription drug epidemic in the United States.
 Statistics report that every 19 minutes someone dies from a narcotic-related overdose.
 More people die from prescription drug-related deaths than in fatal car accidents, making prescription drug-related deaths the number one cause of accidental death in the United States.

-“Opioid abuse has been a very important issue to us since the inception of Arizona Pain Specialists,” says Dr. Paul Lynch, M.D. and co-founder of Arizona Pain Specialists.
+“Opioid abuse has been a very important issue to us since the inception of Arizona Pain,” says Dr. Paul Lynch, M.D. and co-founder of Arizona Pain.
 “We have always been a leader in this discussion, designing the 12-step opioid protocol in 2008 which has become the safest protocol in the industry.”

 Lynch states that besides the risk of death related to misuse, extended use of opioids can lead to dependence, addiction and increased tolerance of the pain medication itself, which in turn may encourage patients to take higher doses.
 In addition, he says recent data shows that instead of relieving pain, taking increased dosages of pain medication only heightens pain receptors in some situations.